phpbb-extensions/autogroups/EXTEND_DOCS.md

 }
 ```

-Add a method that defines the name of the user data field it will be checking the value of:
+Add the method that defines the name of the user data field it will be checking the value of:

 ```php
 public function get_condition_field()